AWAH-SIP/AWAH-SIP_Documentation/docs/source/AWAH-SIP_GUI.rst

 **Call state** The state of a call.
 This is green when a call is connected.

-**Make Call** By clicking on the telehone nandset icon you can inititate or hang up a call.
+**Make Call** By clicking on the telehone handset icon you can inititate or hang up a call.

 **Info** This opens an info window with call statistics if a call is connected.